junxit/us-congress-bills-112/bill.md

   - **(2)** conforms to the title approval standards of the Attorney General of the United States applicable to land acquisitions by the Federal Government.
 - **(c)** *Consultation with indian tribes* If not undertaken prior to enactment of this Act, within 30 days of the date of enactment of this Act, the Secretary shall engage in government-to-government consultation with affected Indian tribes concerning issues related to the land exchange, in accordance with applicable laws (including regulations).
 - **(d)** *Appraisals*
-  - **(1)** *In general* As soon as practicable after the date of enactment of this Act, the Secretary and Resolution Copper shall select an appraiser to conduct appraisals of the Federal land and non-Federal land.
+  - **(1)** *In general* As soon as practicable after the date of enactment of this Act, the Secretary and Resolution Copper shall select an appraiser to conduct appraisals of the Federal land and non-Federal land in compliance with the requirements of section 254.9 of title 36, Code of Federal Regulations.
   - **(2)** *Requirements*
     - **(A)** *In general* Except as provided in subparagraph (B), an appraisal prepared under this subsection shall be conducted in accordance with nationally recognized appraisal standards, including—
       - **(i)** the Uniform Appraisal Standards for Federal Land Acquisitions; and